RatulMaharaj/Gatsby/src/posts/getting-started-with-python.md

 Python is a programming language that was created by Guido van Rossum in the late 1980s.
 It is commonly referred to as being a general purpose language which means that you can use python for doing pretty much anything you want.
 From developing desktop applications, websites and web applications to data science, machine learning or building an Iron Man suit - you can do it all with python (well, sort of).
 <!-- end -->

-# What is python?
+# What is Python?

 Python is a high-level programming language, which makes it easier for you to focus on the core functionality of your application or program.
 It has a simple syntax which makes the code easier for humans to read.
 It is also an interpreted language, which means that it doesn't need to be <a target="_blank" href="https://www.webopedia.com/TERM/C/compile.html">compiled</a> before it's programs are executed.
 Instead another program, called an interpreter, reads the program and executes it on the fly.

-# Why should you consider learning python?
+# Why should you consider learning Python?

 Computer programming gives you the confidence to be creative and enables you to experiment with ideas to create something that is uniquely yours.